Q5: The ground state energy of hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the electron in this state?

 −2.81 k eV is the ground state energy of a muonic hydrogen atom.

+Chapter 12 Atoms of Class 12 Physics is categorized under the term – II CBSE Syllabus for the session 2021-22.
 The NCERT Class 12 Solutions for Physics Chapter 12 Atoms given here are very simple and easy to understand.
 These solutions can help the students to easily clear their doubts and have a proper understanding of the fundamentals.

 |12.2||Alpha-Particle Scattering And Rutherford’s Nuclear Model Of Atom|